anoopkarnik/microsoft_codefundo/README.md

 SAFE USER
 1. Register in the app with information about the location
 2. Can provide information of basic necessities if available with them to rescue centres
-3. Can provide employment opportunity for unsafe users if available via the rescue centre
+3. Can "pitch in" the employment opportunities in the app, for unsafe users via the rescue centre